aginella/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-speech/ai-speech-datascience/ai-speech-datascience.md

         <copy>mkdir ~/.oci</copy>
         ```

-    Upload the Config file and the Private Key to the Notebook Session by clicking on the Upload Files Icon you just created in Lab 3 (Setup API Signing Key and Config File.)
+    Upload the config file and the private key you created in Lab 2 (Setup API Signing Key and Config File) to the notebook session by clicking on the "upload files" icon.

     In the terminal, move those files to the .oci folder.
         ```